 Upload your own content there!

-Crello allows you to upload photos, illustrations, videos, and fonts.
+Crello (Now VistaCreate) allows you to upload photos, illustrations, videos, and fonts.
 The tool will add your files to the library, and then you'll be able to customize their dimensions so they would perfectly fit the canvas.

 Also, you can change the colors of your uploaded content to give your infographic some visual interest.
 Now your design will be original for sure!
 But please keep the colors, size, and style of all the visual elements consistent so that your infographic would look visually appealing.